sydneykleingartner/darkpixels/README.md

 - check that PIL (python image library) is downloaded in the correct version
 - choose an image
     - in darkpixels directory
+- loaded in image to do more cool stuff with!

 what i still need to do:
 - extract all pixel values from the image and store in a list